cmerwich/participant-analysis/readme.md

 # Participant Analyis

 This repository contains (Python) code and data that I have created for my NWO funded PhD research project 'Who is Who is in the Psalms?'
+My dissertation is forthcoming.

 The 'who is who?' question that always comes up when one reads a text can be solved by analysing all entities, or participants, in that text.
 The identification of entities enables a better informed interpretation process of the text.